 Gum disease is an inflammatory disease and “a very powerful predictor of cardiovascular disease,” said UCSF cardiologist Ann Bolger.

 The gums become inflamed due to the bacteria that cause gingivitis and periodontal disease.
 This same bacteria can get into the bloodstream causing the arteries to build up plaque and harden as well as tiny blood clots to form.

 Recently, researchers found after studying 682 people’s brushing habits that oral hygiene guidelines increased the risk of having or dying from a heart attack, heart failure or stroke by three-fold.

-A separate study published last October in the AHA journal Hypertension found that gum disease appears to increase blood pressure and it can also negatively interfere with hypertension medication.
+Another study found that gum disease increases blood pressure and can also negatively interfere with hypertension medication.
 (1)